Montana/oink/README.md

-# okcupid_bot
+# oink

 ## Description
-A bot for okcupid.com to send message to new people from your profile.
+An automation system via a bot for okcupid.com to send messages back when receiving one from a girl.

 ## Requirements
 </br>Python </br>